 Primary sodium was transferred to the sodium treatment facility via temporary storage in secondary sodium storage tanks of Steam Generator building “E” using a drain module with immersed Electromagnetic pump.
 Twenty batches alternately of 140 or 240 m3 of sodium were carried out to fill the storage tanks.

 The main draining of primary vessel began in November 2010 and finished in January 2013.
-The temperature of primary sodium was 180°C for all the draining at the exception of the last batches where the temperature was increased near to 200°C.
+The temperature of primary sodium was 180°C for all the draining at the exception of the last batches where the temperature was increased near to 200°C. The electromagnetic pump is placed in the module just above the grid plate.
+The bottom of the module is extended by a drain nozzle (straight tube until the bottom of the vessel).
+The remaining sodium was estimated by visual inspection.

 From January 2013 to October 2014, activities were carried out to treat some retentions by cutting at ambient temperature by laser.
 This duration includes the necessary time for the cooling of the primary vessel to begin activities in the vessel and the duration to heat the vessel from ambient temperature to the required temperature for additional draining.